BlockstreamResearch/bip-frost-dkg/README.md

 [^trust-anchor]: No protocol can prevent man-in-the-middle attacks without this or a comparable assumption.
 Note that this requirement is implicit in other schemes as well.
-For example, setting up a multi-signature wallet via non-interactive key aggregation in MuSig2 [[BIP327](bip-0327.mediawiki)] also requires the assumption that all participants have authentic copies of each other's individual public keys.
+For example, setting up a multi-signature wallet via non-interactive key aggregation in MuSig2 [[BIP 327](bip-0327.mediawiki)] also requires the assumption that all participants have authentic copies of each other's individual public keys.

 #### Equality Check Protocol CertEq